SystemsApproach/ops/lifecycle.rst

 4.3.1 Code Repositories
 ~~~~~~~~~~~~~~~~~~~~~~~

-Code Repositories, such as GitHub and Gerrit, typically provide a
+Code Repositories (of which GitHub and Gerrit are two examples),
-means to tentatively submit a patch set, triggering a set of static
+typically provide a means to tentatively submit a patch set,
-checks (e.g., passes linter, license, and CLA checks), and giving code
+triggering a set of static checks (e.g., passes linter, license, and
-reviewers a chance to inspect and comment on the code.
-This mechanism
+CLA checks), and giving code reviewers a chance to inspect and comment
-also provides a means to trigger the build-integrate-test processes
+on the code.
+This mechanism also provides a means to trigger the
-discussed next.
-Once all such checks complete to the satisfaction of
+build-integrate-test processes discussed next.
+Once all such checks
-the engineers responsible for the affected modules, the patch set is
+complete to the satisfaction of the engineers responsible for the
-merged.
-This is all part of the well-understood software development
+affected modules, the patch set is merged.
+This is all part of the
-process, and so we do not discuss it further.
-The important takeaway
+well-understood software development process, and so we do not discuss
-for our purposes is that there is a well-defined interface between
+it further.
+The important takeaway for our purposes is that there is a
-code repositories and subsequent stages of the CI/CD pipeline.
+well-defined interface between code repositories and subsequent stages
+of the CI/CD pipeline.

 4.3.2 Build-Integrate-Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~